Is an erotic gay massage still an option during social distancing?

-- What are their reviews? (don’t just check on their site, search for their name and see what comes up)
+- What are their reviews?
+Don’t just check on their site, do an online search for their name and see what comes up.

-Agencies are likely to be a little more expensive, but the flipside is that you have someone besides the masseur to turn to if anything is not as expected.
-Someone who has invested in a website, whether they’re an independent masseur or an agency, might be a safer bet than someone with a potentially throwaway profile.
-They’ve spent time and money to build their brand, so they will not want to ruin it by providing a bad service.
+Agencies are likely to be a little more expensive, but the flip-side is that you have someone besides the masseur to turn to if anything is not as expected.
+Someone who has invested in a website – whether they’re an independent masseur or an agency – might be a safer bet than someone with a potentially throwaway profile.
+They’ve spent time and money to build their brand, so they won’t want to ruin it by providing a bad service.

 Most masseurs are there to do their job well and to get paid for it.
 There are some who don’t know what they’re doing, and a few dishonest people, but don’t be discouraged.
 A little effort beforehand will prevent misunderstandings and ensure that you’re getting the best experience you can.